anfractuosity/triaxis/README.md

 ## To Do

-* Add 100+uF capacitor on 12V power rail below each driver, as datasheet mentions "A minimum capacity of 100µF near the driver is recommended for best performance".
+* Add 100+uF capacitor on 12V power rail below each driver, as datasheet mentions "A minimum capacity of 100µF near the driver is recommended for best performance"
+* Larger 12V track width - see https://www.4pcb.com/trace-width-calculator.html
+* Use thicker copper
 * Finish software